-When you want to find out how to do something would you rather:
+When you want to find out how to do something, would you rather:

-- 1. Have a go and see what happens
+- 1. Have a go and see what happens.

-- 2. Get someone to explain to you how it's done and the reasons for doing it that way
+- 2. Get someone to explain to you how it's done and the reasons for doing it that way.

-- 3. Read a book or manual first
+- 3. Read a book or manual first.

-- 4. Get someone to show you how it's done
+- 4. Get someone to show you how it's done.

 There are many different schemes for identifying and describing learning styles.
-One common theory suggests there are four basic learning styles.
-It should also be flagged up that there is inevitably a close working relationship between learning styles and the areas which explore personality type.
+One common theory suggests four basic learning styles.
+It should also be noted that there is inevitably a close working relationship between learning styles and the areas that explore personality types.

-Each one of us has a preferred style but is also able to learn through other styles to a greater or lesser degree.
-Some people have a strong preference for one particular style, other may find that there is little difference between their preference for two or more.
+Each of us has a preferred style but is also able to learn through other styles to a greater or lesser degree.
+Some people have a strong preference for one particular style, while others may find that there is little difference between their preferences for two or more.

-Learning styles are important in thinking about the kinds of activities and events which help you and others to learn.
+Learning styles are important when considering the kinds of activities and events that help you and others learn.

-In church life some people will not get involved in certain activities because it does not fit with their preferred way of learning.
+In church life, some people will not get involved in certain activities because they do not fit with their preferred learning style.
 For example, Activists might find Bible Study and a sedate discussion difficult but respond well to requests to do something.